 Not all revolutions are as visible as militia facing off against British soldiers at the Old North bridge.
-Through a series of original poems, this reading explores the role of shocks, accidents, and "uncanny wildness" in provoking a change in consciousness--from Thomas Sims, John, and Waldo to Katahdin and Cape Cod.
+Through a series of original poems, this reading explores the role of shocks, accidents, and "uncanny wildness" in provoking a change in Thomas Sime, John, and Weldo to Katahdin and Cano Cod consciousness--from Thomas Sims, John, and Waldo to Katahdin and Cape Cod.